etesync/etesync-dav/README.md

 `pip install etesync-dav`

-The above should be either run as root, or better yet, inside a python "virtualenv".
+The above should be either run as root, or better yet, inside a [python virtualenv](#python-virtual-environment-linux-and-mac).

 **Note:** Python 3 is required.